chriskrycho/v5.chriskrycho.com/site/library/Thinking Out Loud on Trauma.md

 My friend Matt Loftus wrote [this piece on trauma][matt] late last year, noting among many other things that “trauma” has become the _de facto_ primary descriptor for talking about the hard things people experience in life.
 And, critically:

-> it seems that trauma discourse is being used to reconceive our entire psychological, religious, social, and political milieus in a therapeutic manner—a manner which, of course, can then only be cared for by professionals.
+> …it seems that trauma discourse is being used to reconceive our entire psychological, religious, social, and political milieus in a therapeutic manner—a manner which, of course, can then only be cared for by professionals.

 [matt]: https://mereorthodoxy.com/trauma-attachment-and-self-care-what-everyone-should-know/